Get instant quote

 Add internal radii at the corners that are at least one third of the depth of the cavity.

-All CNC milling tools have a cylindrical shape and create a radius when cutting the edge of a pocket.
-A corner radius can be reduced by using a tool with a smaller diameter.
-This requires multiple passes at lower speed because smaller tools cannot remove material as quickly as larger tools in just one pass.
+All CNC milling tools are cylindrical and leave an internal radius at pocket corners.
+Reducing the corner radius requires a smaller diameter tool, which needs multiple passes at lower speed because smaller tools remove less material per pass.
 This increases machining time and cost.

 To minimize cost:

-• Add a radius of at least one third of the depth of the cavity—the larger, the better.
+• Specify a corner radius of at least one third of the cavity depth; larger radii are better.

-• Use the same radius for all internal edges to eliminate the need for tool changes.
+• Use the same radius for all internal edges to eliminate tool changes.

 Illustration - Knowledge Base - Reduce cost CNC - Internal edges pro-tip